Mala (caste): History

+In 1909, Edgar Thurston noted that Malas were originally a tribe of freelance hill warriors and paid mercenaries who raided and looted under the Polygars of Vijayanagara.

 In the 19th century, many Malas, especially in coastal Andhra, converted to Lutheranism after the arrival of Christian missionaries.

 In 1917, Bhagya Reddy Varma & Aringe Ramaswamy organised Adi-Andhra movement led Malas alongside Madigas to be part of Dravidian ideology.
 In the census of 1931, about a lot of them mentioned their castes as Adi Andhra and were officially included into the list of Depressed Classes in 1935 Govt. of India Acts and later got carried in 1950 Constitution of India.

 With the advent of the Green revolution, Reddys, who had bought up lands from the erstwhile Brahmin landlords.
 However, the landless Dalits (mainly Malas) and backward classes still faced dire circumstances due to lack of support from various governments.
 Dalits were unable to obtain land, or quality education.
 Starting in the 1980s with the political ascendancy of the Reddy communities, Malas and other Dalits became the targets of violence with increasing frequency and brutality.
 Influenced by Ambedkarite and Marxist thought, the Dalit Mahasabha, with charismatic leaders such as Katti Padma Rao and Bhojja Tarakam sought the annihilation of caste and untouchability through social transformation, very different from the Gandhian ideals of "upliftment."
 Their demands also included true land reform.
-A boost to their organization occurred after the brutal Tsundur massacre of 1991, where Reddy’s slaughtered 8 Malas.
+A boost to their organization occurred after the brutal Tsundur massacre of 1991, where Reddys slaughtered 8 Malas.
 However, the movement was weakened when Rao sought to enter electoral politics.

 Politics

-When the Bahujan Samaj Party and Samajwadi Party won the Uttar Pradesh assembly elections in 1993, it gave hope to Rao that a similar victory could be achieved in Andhra Pradesh.
+When the Bahujan Samaj Party and Samajwadi Party won the Uttar Pradesh assembly elections in 1993, it gave hope to Katti Padma Rao that a similar victory could be achieved in Andhra Pradesh.
 However, because of this, the movement split: with Rao leading a faction favouring political influence and Tarakam leading a separate faction.
 Rao's dreams were shattered by the assembly elections of 1994, where the TDP promised a slew of populist schemes to counter the mobilization of subaltern castes and won decisively.

 Tarakam opposed the 'Madiga Dandora Movement' in 1990s related to categorisation of the Scheduled Caste quota and denied allegations of snatching major share of caste quotas and established 'Mala Mahanadu' to counter its demands.
 However, the CBN government, sensing an opportunity to divide the Dalits, established a commission which recommended sub-categorization of SC quota.
 This infuriated the Malas and inexorably divided the Malas and Madigas, so that a united Dalit movement would be less strong than earlier.

 Culture

-The Mala of Andhra Pradesh are considered a right-hand community, whilst the Madiga of the region are the left-hand.
+The Mala of Andhra Pradesh are considered a righthand community (valangai - agricultural basis), whilst the Madiga of the region are the left-hand (idangai - castes based on manufacturing, eg., leatherwork).